Building the go-to destination for kids shows, games, and so much more

 Built from the HEART

 In order to reach our goal of building the go-to online destination for kids looking for games and shows — we had to test the product.
-This would be critical in ensuring the product was so good that kids would want to come back every day.We set up our metrics using Google’s HEART framework to measure its success across 5 core components.
+This would be critical in ensuring the product was so good that kids would want to come back every day.We set up our metrics using Google’s HEART framework to measure its success.

 Happiness

-Gauging how satisfied kids and their friends were with the product.
+Gauging how satisfied kids were with the product

 Engagement